How long-term carbon removal could save our planet

 The ways we can all support carbon removal

 It’s clear that governmental support and cooperation at a global level will be crucial to ensuring the success of carbon removal technologies.
 Determining how to contribute on a personal level, however, can often seem difficult, especially given the scale of the task at hand.

-New Horizons provides funding to game-changing approaches to tackling global warming, such as carbon removal technologies.
+Our customers provide funding to game-changing approaches to tackling global warming, such as carbon removal technologies.
 The need for these to play a highly prominent role in the coming decades is abundantly clear, so we want to make sure they have the necessary funds.
-This is what you will be contributing to by subscribing to New Horizons.
+This is what you will be contributing to by supporting such critical projects.

 We can save ourselves from this self-inflicted climate crisis, but time is rapidly dwindling.
 Extinction does not have to be our legacy, and approaches such as carbon removal are showing us a way out.
 Let’s work together to make these possible.

 Want to find out more?
 Book a platform demo today

 Our platform allows you to engage your employees, customers and key stakeholders with your planet-repairing activity.